 What Happens if You Lose Your Administrative Suspension Hearing?

 If you lose your administrative suspension hearing, your administrative suspension will remain in effect; and, if you obtained a temporary alcohol license, this license would be revoked.
 However, the matter is not necessarily over.
 If you have grounds and choose to do so, you can appeal the outcome of your hearing by filing a request with the South Carolina Administrative Law Court.
 When you file a request for an appeal, this “stays” your administrative suspension, which means that you will be able to continue driving while your appeal is pending.

 If you do not file an appeal, or if your appeal is unsuccessful, then you will be required to enroll in an Alcohol and Drug Safety Action Program with the DAODAS.
 Your options for driving will be limited to obtaining a “restricted” license (the same would apply if you did not request an administrative hearing within 30 days of your arrest).
 A restricted license allows you to drive only to your Alcohol Drug Safety Action Program classes and, “to and from work and [your] place of education and in the course of [your] employment or education during the period of suspension.”

 Discuss Your Administrative Suspension with a Rock Hill DUI Defense Attorney

-If you have been arrested for DUI in Rock Hill, SC and would like to speak with a DUI lawyer about challenging your administrative suspension, we encourage you to contact us promptly.
+If you have been arrested for DUI in Rock Hill, SC and would like to speak with a DUI defense attorney about challenging your administrative suspension, we encourage you to contact us promptly.
 To schedule a confidential consultation at The Law Offices of Michael L. Brown, Jr., call us at 803-328-8822 or request an appointment online now.